krosk/fastswitch-notes/notes/11-12_november.md

 seems like it works if the fsa driver and debugll are opened.
 Must be that if debugll is actived, debug-macro may need to HAVE values or it hangs???
 Seems like the case!
 So be careful in the future, if debugll is enabled, debug-macro must be configured.

+### 24/11
+**zhang's problem**
+He has a MMU problem where he can not manage to sub the pc to match the physical address and the virtual address.
+After some investigation, might be because a branch prediction is performed without taking into account the changes in the translation table.
+According to the TRM, enabling or disabling the MMU, or making changes in the translation tables, require to invalidate entries in the branch prediction.